middlechild/cs61-sections/s01/README.md

 };
 ```

-According to the comments, this code lets C++ STL containers use the system allocator instead of the debugging allcoator.
+According to the comments, this code lets C++ STL containers use the system allocator instead of the debugging allocator.
 How does it work?
 Let's take a closer look.

 This class defines two methods, `allocate()` and `deallocate()`.
 Within these method, `malloc` and `free` are invoked.
 The parentheses around `malloc` and `free` ensure that these are the *system* `malloc` and `free`, not the (possibly-macro-defined) `m61_malloc` and `m61_free`.

 Now look at `basealloc.cc` within the pset directory, where STL containers are used.
-Pay attention to how the contrainers are declared.
+Pay attention to how the containers are declared.
 For example, the vector:

 ```cpp
 static std::vector<base_allocation, system_allocator<base_allocation>> frees;